All Creatures Great and Small (1978 TV series): Theme tune

 What became the eponymous theme tune for All Creatures Great and Small was written as KPM library music in 1968 by Johnny Pearson.
-Titled "Piano Parchment", it was chosen by producer Bill Sellars, who had earlier selected Pearson's "Sleepy Shores" as the theme for the TV programme Owen MD.
-Two versions of the theme were re-recorded for the opening titles of All Creatures: that of the first run was flute-oriented; meanwhile, the version used for the second was more in line with the piano-based original.
+Titled "Piano Parchment", it was chosen by producer Bill Sellars, who had earlier selected Pearson's "Sleepy Shores" as the theme for the TV programme Owen, M.D..
+Two versions of the theme were re-recorded for the opening titles of All Creatures: that of the first run was flute-orientated; meanwhile, the version used for the second was more in line with the piano-based original.